HyperGAN/HyperGAN/GettingStarted.md

 #### Building image datasets

-Regardless of the dataset you build, you will likely need to do some preprocessing.
-HyperGAN can scale and crop.
-Scaling does not

-Checkout the git repo, you'll probably want to make changes.

 ### Using search

 Each of the examples support search.
 Automated search can help find good configurations.